DevBhuyan/JSONParser/README.md

 ## Features
 - 🔽 Flatten deeply nested JSON into a flat dictionary.
 - 🔼 Inflate flat JSON into the original structure.
+- 🔍 Search functionality includes:
-- 🔍 Keyword search with options for:
+  - Keyword search with options for:
     - Case sensitivity
     - Fuzzy matching (via `difflib`)
     - Filtering by keys or values
+  - Multi-word query search:
+    - Ranks results based on how many words match
+    - Customisable number of top results (`n_results`)

+---

 ## Installation
 Clone the repository and ensure you have Python 3.x installed.